-Stage 6 pertains to: All projects that produce an archaeological collection (artifacts and/or paperwork)
+Stage 6 pertains to: All projects that produce an archaeological collection (artifiacts and/or paperwork) Stage 6 produced by: An Archaeological Consultant Stage 6 reviewed by: Alexandria Archaeology

 Laboratory processing and collections management is the analysis and processing of the archaeological collection including all artifacts and associated records.
 This work can and should happen throughout the project.
 See the Methods section for more detailed information.